gamdevAbhi/gamdevAbhi.github.io/index.md

   Sept 2024 – Present
   Pune, Maharashtra

-  - Responsible for creating automated modular code and tools in Unity to reduce development time and eliminate tedious, repetitive tasks.
+  - **Automating Processes**: Responsible for creating modular code and tools in Unity to automate taskes to reduce development time.
-  - Created a Mouse Input System to automate input handling across multiple platforms.
-Tap Behavior and Drag Behavior features enabled faster game development without extra code, making the process editor-based for quick debugging and changes.
+  - **Creating Wrapper For Input System**: Created a Meus Input System to make easier input handling across multiple platforms without writing logic for multiple platforms.
-  - Worked on a Unity-based content status tracker with GUI, allowing developers to assign/remove themselves from projects, mark current status by phase (based on client-defined phases), and automatically add content to Addressables groups.
+  - **Real-Time Content Tracker GUI in Unity + AWS**: Created content status tracker with GUI in Unity for managing multiple contents and developers, with real-time update across multiple developers using AWS.
-  - Developed 40+ AR-based games using Vuforia to create immersive experiences for users.
+  - **Developed Games**: Developed 40+ AR-based mini-games using Vuforia and 50+ 2D mini-games to create immersive experiences for users.
-  - Worked on 50+ 2D mini-games, added procedural generation to 3D games, and customized client projects to meet specific requirements.
-  - Assisted teammates with problem-solving and workflow optimization.
-Enhanced and maintained existing systems, adding new features and fixing issues.
+  - **Assisting Teammates and Joines**: Assisted new teammates with problem-solving and workflow optimization.
-  - Continuously explored new technologies to improve gameplay and streamline development processes.